dram1964/cloudarchitect/docs/azure/storage.md

 # [Azure Storage](https://learn.microsoft.com/en-us/azure/storage/)

 Azure Storage is a cloud storage solution supporting blobs, files, disks, messages, tables and other types of data.

-A Storage Account needs to be created to store data objects.
-The Storage Account can be used to:

-- View Storage Objects
-- Configure Network and Security settings
-- Perform Data Management and Monitoring
-- Diagnose Problems
+Combining data services into a single account allows you to manage them as a group - the settings applied to the Storage Account apply to all services within the account.
+Deleting a Storage Account also deletes all the data in it.

+For each combination of settings that you require, you will need a corresponding Storage Account.
+An Azure Storage Account defines the following settings:

+- Subscription (for billing)
-- Move and Migrate data
+- Location (where the data is stored)
-- Apply Governance controls
-- View activity logs
-- Control access

-There are two types of Storage Account: Standard and Premium.
+- Performance (Standard or Premium).
 Premium is intended for low-latency data access and uses SSDs.
 You cannot convert between Standard and Premium storage: instead you will need to create a new Storage Account and migrate the data from the original Account.
+- Replication (LRS, ZRS, GRS)
+- Access Tier (Hot, Cold, Archive)
+- Secure Transfer Required
+- Virtual Networks.
+Use the 'Firewalls and virtual networks' settings on your storage accounts to restrict access to specifici virtual networks or public IPs.
+Subnets and Virtual networks must exist in the same Azure region or region pair as the storage account.

 Azure storage provides a unique namespace for your data, accessible over HTTP or HTTPS.
 Namespaces are formatted: <code>https://$STORAGE_ACCOUNT_NAME.$SERVICE_NAME.core.windows.net</code>.
 For example: